 Magna reviews summary red flag metrics in the Supplier Assurance platform relating to the CMRT responses received from In-Scope Suppliers.
+Magna also conducted additional supplier and smelter mapping and due diligence in response to OEM customer inquiries regarding specified smelters.
 No supplier indicated that they receive any 3TG minerals from sources that directly or indirectly financed or benefitted armed groups within the meaning of the Rule.